ninast10/Urmood/README.md

 # C23-PS223 | Cloud Computing path | UrMood

 # UrMood
-UrMood is an application to detect user depression level with PSS-10 (Perceived Stress Scale) based test and giving some tips, article, and online or offline consultation based on user depression level.
+UrMood is an application to detect user depression level with PSS-10 (Perceived Stress Scale) based test and giving some tips, article, and online or offline consultation based on users depression level.

 This API allows you to get the tips, article, and info about consulting service contact by ID.